Chapter One: The Eagle

 As I reach the railing, the entrance door bursts open.
 I turn and find myself looking straight into a familiar face that usually only comes in my nightmares.
 My body trembles with hatred.

-I want to charge at him and slash his head off with my sword.
+I want to charge at this monster and slash his head off with my sword.
 But when I go to reach for my weapon I realize I’m still holding the girl, and I need to get her to safety.

 Grunting, I jump onto the roof below the balcony and start running.
 Climbing is not easy without the use of both hands, but I hold the girl firmly until the last stretch.
 Watchmen shoot arrows when I venture a deep jump into the desert sand.
 The girl is released from my grip and hits the ground.
 I quickly crawl towards her and notice she’s unconscious.